-The Underwriters have agreed to reimburse the Company for \$250,000 of the expenses incurred in connection with the Offering.
+The Underwriters have agreed to reimburse the Company for the expenses incurred in connection with the Offering equal to .25% of the principal amount of the Notes at Maturity.

 The Underwriters have advised the Issuer that they propose initially to offer the Notes to the public at the price to public set forth on the cover page of this Prospectus, and to certain dealers at such price less a concession not in excess of % per Note.
 The Underwriters may allow, and such dealers may reallow, a discount not in excess of % per Note to certain other dealers.
 After the Offering, the public offering price, concession and discount may be changed.